Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: RESULTS AND DISCUSSION

-The learned behavior extended to dynamic obstacle avoidance outside the training distribution, where directions of dynamic objects influenced action outputs for collision free navigation.
-Three test scenarios for moving pedestrian avoidance are shown in Figures \ref{dynamic_1}, \ref{dynamic_2} and \ref{dynamic_3}.

-Prediction and planning required to execute control inputs in sequence to maximize velocity for racing at highly nonlinear physical limits transferred well to dynamic obstacle avoidance at a tested velocity of 1 $m/s$ that represents a typical AMR operation speed around humans.
+The prediction and planning required to execute control inputs in sequence, based on detected object profiles, to maximize velocity for racing at nonlinear physical limits, facilitated generalization to dynamic obstacle avoidance.
+We evaluated this capability to avoid pedestrian movement, at an operating speed of 1 $m/s$ in different collision directions.
+An example scenario is shown in Figure \ref{dynamic_1}.